Top 25 Things To Do in San Francisco with Kids

 Kids will be fascinated by the Cable Car Museum.
 Photo by kinukovv via Instragram

-16. Ride the Powell-Mason cable car line through Chinatown or the less crowded California Street line.
+Ride a cable car through Chinatown or the less-crowded California Street line.
 Take your transportation-loving kids to the Cable Car Museum to see how those clanging cars have been working since the 1870s.

-17. Spend time at Ghirardelli Square, the renowned former chocolate factory, where you can stroll around the fountain, browse in the gift shops, or grab a bite to eat.
+Spend time at this renowned former chocolate factory, where you can stroll around the fountain, browse in the gift shops, or grab a bite to eat.
 My boys found a kid-sized picnic table and some smooth rocks to play tic-tac-toe while my daughter and I shopped for some gifts.

-21. Hold hands as you walk across the Golden Gate Bridge and stop in at the welcome center to learn about the amazing history and engineering of the bridge.
+Hold hands as you walk across this iconic bridge and stop in at the welcome center to learn about the amazing history and engineering of the bridge.
 If your kids are old enough, or brave enough, rent bikes and pedal across the bridge.

 Palace of Fine Arts.
 Photo courtesy of the California Park System

-23. Visit the Walt Disney Family Museum for a glimpse into the personal life of the man behind Mickey Mouse.
+Visit this museum for a glimpse into the personal life of the man behind Mickey Mouse.
 Screenings of classic Disney movies are held most afternoons.

-24. Root for the SF Giants during a day game at AT&T Ballpark, as we did.
+Root for the San Francisco Giants during a day game at Oracle Park.
 The stadium is beautiful on a sunny day, with views of the bay.
 Don't miss the giant baseball glove and huge slides inside a Coke bottle at the children's play area behind left field.

-25. If you miss any monuments, play a quick round of miniature golf at SubPar Minigolf in Ghirardelli Square, where each hole is built to resemble a San Francisco landmark.
+If you miss any monuments, play a quick round of mini golf at this course in Ghirardelli Square, where each hole is built to resemble a San Francisco landmark.
 My sons loved the break from sightseeing and thought the mini-monuments were pretty cool.